 Managing the Jurassic Coast is not straightforward.
 In addition to complex land ownership and boundary issues, the Site is a very popular destination for tourists and local residents alike, and the ten towns that provide the gateways to the Site all receive large numbers of visitors throughout the year.
 Moreover, management is not just about conservation or protection - the World Heritage Convention talks of making World Heritage a 'function in the life of the community', and of promoting awareness and understanding of the heritage of each Site.

 The Site is protected through UK planning law, and our involvement with the planning authorities is an important part of how the Site is managed.
-Look here for more details about how we respond to planning applications.
+More details about how we respond to planning applications can be found on our Planning page.

 How do you find out more about Site Management?